Jeff Davis 8

-The Jeff Davis 8, sometimes called the Jennings 8, refers to a series of unsolved murders in Jefferson Davis Parish, Louisiana.
+The Jeff Davis 8, sometimes called the Jennings 8 or Jennings 8 girls, refers to a series of unsolved murders in Jefferson Davis Parish, Louisiana.
 Between 2005 and 2009, the bodies of eight women were found in swamps and canals surrounding Jennings, Louisiana.
-Most of the bodies were found in a state of decomposition, making the actual cause of death difficult to determine.
+Most of the bodies were found in a state of decomposition, making the cause of death difficult to determine.

 Critics, including author Ethan Brown, who wrote a 2016 book concerning the case, alleged that the investigations into the murders were severely mishandled by the authorities.

 Murders

 Victims

 The first victim, Loretta Lewis, 28, was found floating in a river by a fisherman on May 20, 2005.
 Other victims were Ernestine Marie Daniels Patterson, 30; Kristen Gary Lopez, 21; Whitnei Dubois, 26; Laconia "Muggy" Brown, 23; Crystal Shay Benoit Zeno, 24; and Brittney Gary, 17.
 The final body, that of Necole Guillory, 26, was found off Interstate 10 in 2009.

 Causes of death

 Patterson and Brown had their throats slit; the other bodies were in too advanced state of decomposition to determine the cause of death, though asphyxia is a suspected cause of death.